NYS Child Abuse Prevention Conference

 - Nationally renowned keynote speakers

 - 48 training and skills-building workshops and in-depth institutes

 - Sessions focused on wellness, self-care, and stress relief

 Who should attend?

 Attendees represent many different voices, working in varying arenas: parenting education, family support, child abuse prevention and child protective services, intervention and treatment, domestic violence, early childhood education, health care, mental health, legal services, schools and in the home as parents.
 Their common vision is to build a world where all children grow in healthy and nurturing homes, schools, neighborhoods and communities.

-The conference is co-presented by the New York State Children and Family Trust Fund, New York State Office of Children and Family Services and co-sponsored by the American Professional Society on the Abuse of Children - New York (APSAC - NY).
+The conference is co-presented by the New York State Children and Family Trust Fund, New York State Office of Children and Family Services.

 To get conference updates delivered right to your inbox, sign up for our e-mail newsletter here.